emeinhardt/gregex/README.md

 5. Qualify imports in `gregex.py` to avoid polluting user namespace when `gregex` is imported as a module.
 6. Allow for distinct grammars to be loaded or swapped programmatically or specified via file (and supported through the CLI).
 7. Add feature for stricter checking/enforcement of child ordering conventions.
 8. Add support to the parser for uncertainty operators via a tool like `minikanren` or `z3`.
+Note that both directions will likely have limited support for Python 2.
+9. Replace the parsing backend with something more efficient.
+There are many options here; ideally whatever is chosen should support more expressive grammars (e.g. left-recursive rules).
-9. Add pretty-printing support to s-expression conversion and make argument labels (=bond information) more explicit.
+10. Add pretty-printing support to s-expression conversion and make argument labels (=bond information) more explicit.
 For example, `NNa6Ab4GNb4(NNa3(ANb4)Ab4GNb2)Ma3(NNa3(ANb4)Ab4GNb3Ab4GNb2(NNa3(ANb4)Ab4GNb6)Ma6)Ma4GNb4(Fa6)GN`, when converted to an s-expression, should become something like one of these two examples below

 ```
 (GN Fa6